 Embracing this year’s Emergence theme, an exciting line up of highly acclaimed international, national and place-based artists will exhibit and perform their work alongside place based and new talent, inviting new opportunities for collaboration, creativity and discovery in and around the historic city.

 “I can see the value of digital technology in playing with my perception, inspiring me to be creative and even helping me escape from the real world for a while.”

 “Frequency transforms medieval Lincoln into an arena for futuristic reverie”

 “Frequency plays an important part in creating opportunities for local artists, graduates and students to develop their talent and skills.”

 It is our priority to ensure everyone can enjoy Frequency as fully and safely as possible.
-A lot has changed since the last festival in 2019.
-We are working incredibly hard to keep all our staff, volunteers, artists and audiences as safe as possible for the 2021 edition.
+We are working incredibly hard to keep all our staff, volunteers, artists and audiences as safe as possible for the 2023 edition.